xsdc/AppleStoreKataSolutions/DesignPatterns/AppleStorePrototype/PrototypeKata.md

 ### Task 2

-- Add a new concrete prototype for `CloneableProductConfiguration` for the Apple 4K: `AppleTVProductConfiguration`
+- Add a new concrete prototype of `CloneableProductConfiguration` for the Apple 4K: `AppleTVProductConfiguration`

 - `AppleTVProductConfiguration` should have a single property: `networkingOptions` of type `[ConfigurationOption]`